Equality, Diversity and Inclusion Policy

 - employment opportunities are open and accessible to all on the basis of their individual qualities and personal merit;

-- selection criteria and processes do not unlawfully discriminate on the grounds of race, sex (including marital status, gender reassignment, pregnancy, maternity and paternity), sexual orientation (including civil partnership status), religion or belief, age or disability; other than in those instances where the firm is exercising permitted positive action or a permitted exemption;
+- selection criteria and processes do not unlawfully discriminate on the grounds of race, sex (including marital status, gender reassignment, pregnancy, maternity and paternity), sexual orientation (including civil partnership status), religion or belief, age, disability or socio economic background; other than in those instances where the firm is exercising permitted positive action or a permitted exemption;

 - wherever appropriate and necessary, lawful exemptions (genuine occupational requirements) will be used to recruit suitable staff to meet the special needs of particular groups;